Power Based Violence and Title IX

 Every Northwestern State University employee is considered a responsible employee.
 When an individual tells a responsible employee about an incident involving sexual misconduct, the employee MUST report the incident to the Title IX Coordinator.

-NSU strongly advocates reporting sex discrimination, sexual assault, or sexual harassment.
-If a student discloses an incident, they will learn options for assistance, such as health and wellbeing counseling, residence and class accommodations, and options for filing complaints or criminal charges.
-Disclosure to University personnel will not obligate the complainant to file a grievance or criminal charge, nor will it subject the complainant to scrutiny or judgmental opinions.
+NSU strongly advocates reporting sex discrimination, sexual misconduct, sexual assault, or sexual harassment.
+Anyone who reports an incident will be informed of their options for support services, such as health and wellbeing counseling, employment accommodations, residence accommodations, or class accommodations.
+They will also learn the options for filing Formal Title IX Complaints or criminal charges.
+Reporting will not obligate the Complainant to file a Formal Complaint or pursue criminal charges, nor will it subject the complainant to scrutiny or judgmental opinions.
+Reporting to Title IX does not mean the incident has to be reported to police.
+That is your decision to make.
+Title IX is here to help you.

 Reporting Options: